ojoaosoares/UFMG/README.md

-# Atividades da UFMG - README
+# UFMG Activities - README

-Este repositório contém atividades desenvolvidas como parte das disciplinas da Universidade Federal de Minas Gerais (UFMG).
-Cada pasta ou projeto representa uma tarefa específica.
+This repository contains activities developed as part of courses at the Federal University of Minas Gerais (UFMG).
+Each folder or project represents a specific task.

-## Estrutura do Projeto
+## Project Structure

-- O código-fonte está organizado em um diretório principal, em que cada subdiretório representa uma matéria, sendo as pastas contidas nelas as atividades.
+- The source code is organized in a main directory, where each subdirectory represents a course, and the folders contained within them are the activities.

-# Tecnologias Utilizadas
+# Technologies Used

 - C
 - C++

-## Contato
+## Contact

 - [Linkedin](http://www.linkedin.com/in/ojo%C3%A3osoares)

-# Contribuições
+# Contributions

-- Contribuições são bem-vindas!
-Se você tiver sugestões de melhorias ou encontrar problemas, sinta-se à vontade para abrir uma issue ou um pull request.
+- Contributions are welcome!
+If you have suggestions for improvements or encounter issues, feel free to open an issue or a pull request.